Manson K. Brown

-Manson K. Brown (born 1956) is an American retired U.S. Coast Guard Vice Admiral (VADM) and public official.
+Manson Kevin Brown (born July 23, 1956) is an American retired U.S. Coast Guard Vice Admiral (VADM) and public official.
 His top military decoration is the Coast Guard Distinguished Service Medal.
 In 1994, he became the first recipient of the Coast Guard Captain John G. Witherspoon Award for Inspirational Leadership.
 In 2012, he was honored with the Golden Torch Award by the National Society for Black Engineers.
 In 2014, he was honored by the National Association for the Advancement of Colored People with the Meritorious Service Award, an honor annually bestowed to a service member in a policy-making position for the highest achievement in military equal opportunity.
 Off duty, he is an active road cyclist.

 Early life and education

-Brown was born in Washington, DC in 1956.
+Brown was born in Washington, DC on July 23, 1956.
 He graduated in 1978 from the U.S. Coast Guard Academy with a Bachelor of Science degree in Civil Engineering.
 He also holds Master of Science degrees in Civil Engineering from the University of Illinois at Urbana–Champaign and National Resources Strategy from the Industrial College of the Armed Forces.
 He is a registered professional civil engineer.